- After leaving Sweden, August Swansons first settled in Minnesota, where he started Swanson's Land of Flowers in 1888.

 - The Swansons’ legacy continues today as an urban garden center dedicated to growing great gardeners.

-A locally-owned, Northwest favorite since 1924, Swansons Nursery is a five-acre nursery located in Seattle’s Crown Hill neighborhood, just north of Ballard.
+A locally-owned, Northwest favorite since 1924, Swansons Nursery is a five-acre nursery located in Seattle’s Crown Hill neighborhood in Ballard.
 We promote organic, sustainable gardening and are dedicated to growing the smartest, hippest, healthiest gardeners in the Pacific Northwest.
-We regularly offer free classes and seminars, and our personable staff members freely share their wealth of gardening knowledge and experience.
-At Swansons, you’ll find the widest variety of plants in town, European-style greenhouses, a tropical Conservatory housing our Gift Shop and Seasons Cafe & Bakery, plus seasonal celebrations for the entire family.
+We regularly offer free seminars and workshops, and our personable staff enjoy sharing their wealth of gardening knowledge and experience.
+At Swansons, you’ll find the widest variety of plants in town, European-style greenhouses, a tropical Conservatory housing our Gift Shop and Seasons Cafe, plus seasonal celebrations for the entire family.

-Swansons Nursery will have a landmark birthday in 2014, when we celebrate our 90th anniversary.
-Although 1924 is the ‘official’ start date of the business, you may not realize there are years of company history long before that date.
+Swansons Nursery celebrates our 90th anniversary in 2014.
+Although 1924 is the ‘official’ start date of the business, you may not realize there are years of company history long before then.

 In 1976, Wally Kerwin purchased the nursery from the Swanson family.
 Under Wally’s guidance, former growing areas were gradually converted into retail space.
-In the early 1990s, a popular cafe and gift shop were added.
-In 1994, the lower half of the property was regraded to create an easy-to-stroll nursery and garden experience.
+A popular cafe and gift shop were added in the early 1990s, and in 1994, the lower half of the property was regraded to create an easy-to-stroll nursery and garden experience.

 In 2001, construction began on a series of European–designed greenhouses to make Swansons what it is today: modern, covered, and energy-efficient, while still steeped in personality and deep neighborhood roots.